The Ultimate 2021 Leather Sofa Guide

 Full-aniline leather sofa

 Semi-aniline leather is produced through a very similar process to full aniline, but has a thin protective top coat added to protect it from wear and staining.
 Oil and wax can also be applied to achieve certain looks.
-In terms of practicality, semi-aniline leather usually has better stain and wear resistant properties than full aniline.
+In terms of practicality, semi-aniline leather usually has better stain and wear resistant properties than full aniline leather.

 For this reason, it is mostly not applied to full grain leather and it restricts the natural aging and development of desirable patina.
 Often, semi-aniline dying is applied to top grain leather for enhanced looks and stain resistance.